T-Haight/Flight-Finder/README.md

 ## Usage

-1. Enter the departure airport abbreviation (e.g., "cmh").
+1. Enter the departure airport code (e.g., "cmh").
-2. Enter the destination airport abbreviation (e.g., "sxm").
+2. Enter the destination airport code (e.g., "sxm").
 3. Select the departure date and return date.
 4. Enter the max amount of total time (hours) that you are willing to travel per trip.
 5. Click the "Search" button to find the cheapest flight.